The Drover's Wife (film): Plot

 The film opens with a scene in which Molly Johnson (Leah Purcell), heavily pregnant, shoots a stray bull which has wandered near her home, after ensuring that her four children are safe.

-Shortly afterwards the new sergeant of the district, Sergeant Klintoff (Sam Reid), turns up with his sickly wife, Louisa (Jessica De Gouw).
-They ask if they could share some of the meat that they smelt cooking, as they had lost all of their provisions when crossing the river.
-She gives them food in exchange for taking her children to the settlement for safekeeping while her new baby is born, and so that Danny, the eldest son, can get more supplies.
+Shortly afterwards the district's new sergeant of police, Nate Klintoff (Sam Reid), turns up with his sickly wife, Louisa (Jessica De Gouw).
+They smell the meat cooking and beg for some, as they had lost all of their provisions when crossing the river.
+She gives them food in exchange for their taking her children into town for safekeeping until her new baby is born, and so that Danny, the eldest son, can get more supplies.

-Meanwhile, the wife and children of the area's founding family are found dead, and an Aboriginal (Ngarigo) man called Yadaka (Rob Collins) is blamed and is a wanted man.
+Meanwhile, the wife and children of the area's founding family are found dead, and an educated Aboriginal man called Yadaka (Rob Collins) is blamed and is a wanted man.
 After Molly returns from a walk, she finds Yadaka face down in the yard.
 She has contractions, signaling the impending birth of her baby.
-Yadaka begins to attack Molly, but stops and helps her when her waters break instead.
+Yadaka begins to attack Molly, but stops when her waters break and helps her instead.
 The baby does not survive, and Yadaka assists in burying it.

-Yadaka stays at the homestead while he does odd jobs for Molly, which includes felling trees and teaching Danny how to use a spear.
+Yadaka stays at the cottage, doing odd jobs for Molly, and teaches Danny how to throw a spear, using a long stick.

-As the police focus their efforts on finding Yadaka, they ask the townspeople if they have seen him.
-During the investigation, they become increasingly suspicious of Molly's husband Joe Johnson's disappearance when his horse has been left to a hitch and learning he didn't turn up for the drove.
+As the police concentrate on finding Yadaka, they ask the townspeople if they have seen him.
+During the investigation, they become increasingly suspicious of Molly's husband Joe's disappearance, as he didn't turn up for the drove.

-The judge welcomes Nate into the town and says if he makes to Sunday he will swear him in.
-When a fight breaks out, Nate stops the fight and is cheered on.
-At the station, two drovers, Robert Parsens (Tony Cogin) and John McPharlen (Trevor Greenwood), are released from lockup and reveal that Joe had never missed a drove in 8 years.
-Klintoff sends Trooper Leslie to investigate Molly's homestead, and during a confrontation, Leslie is shot and killed after he says that Molly is to be questioned over Joe's disappearance.
+The judge welcomes Nate to the town and says if he makes it to Sunday he will swear him in.
+Nate is applauded when he breaks up a fight.
+At the station, two drovers, Robert Parsens (Tony Cogin) and John McPharlen (Trevor Greenwood), are released from lockup and reveal that Joe had never missed a drove in eight years.
+Klintoff sends Trooper Leslie to investigate Molly's homestead, and during a confrontation, Leslie is shot and killed after telling Molly she is to be questioned over Joe's disappearance.

-In town, Miss Shirley (Maggie Dence), who was minding Molly's children, discusses Molly's Ngarigo heritage with Father McGuiness and Judge Eisenmangher.
-Declaring the children 'octaroons', an order is signed for the children to be brought into state custody "for their own protection".
+In town, Miss Shirley (Maggie Dence), who was minding Molly's children, discusses with Father McGuiness and Judge Eisenmangher Molly's Ngarigo heritage, as a daughter of "Black Mary".
+Declaring the children 'octaroons', an order is signed for the children to be taken into state custody "for their own protection".